 • Clinical phase III trials comparing a new treatment with placebo or an established treatment (efficacy).

-• Comparing minimum concentrations of a new MR formulation with the ones of an approved IR formulation as a surrogate of efficacy.5
+• Comparing minimum concentrations (Cmin) of a new Modified Release (MR) formulation with the ones of an approved Immediate Release (IR) formulation as a surrogate of efficacy.5

 Non-Superiority